ecliptik/ecliptik.github.io/_posts/2017-9-12-ACI-Connector-for-k8s-on-a-Raspberry-Pi-Cluster.md

 - [https://docs.microsoft.com/en-us/azure/container-instances/](https://docs.microsoft.com/en-us/azure/container-instances/)
 - [https://azure.microsoft.com/en-us/blog/announcing-azure-container-instances/](https://azure.microsoft.com/en-us/blog/announcing-azure-container-instances/)

-## Creating an ARM aci-connector-k8s Container for Raspberry Pi
+## Creating an aci-connector-k8s ARM Image for Raspberry Pi
 The upstream aci-connector-k8s image is x86 only, but since it's written in typescript it can easily be run on different architectures.
 To run on a Raspberry Pi k8s cluster, all that is required is building an armhf Docker image.

 ### Building a Nodejs ARM Docker Image